 In this example, we will deploy using SQL Data Compare.

 - Make sure Deploy using SQL Data Compare is selected.

-- Clear the Back up target before deployment check box if it is selected.
+- Clear the Back up target before deployment check box if it's selected.

-In this example, we will not back up before deployment.
+In this example, we won't back up before deployment.

 For more information, see Backing up before deployment

 - To generate the deployment script, click Next.

 The Review page is displayed.